 Growth in Fitwel and the field of health and wellbeing is gathering pace and this has been driven at both ends of the commercial property supply chain with investors wanting to quantify and recognise the wellbeing credentials of their buildings, and occupiers wanting to do the same to attract and retain new talent.

 It is with the above in mind that we at Workman have been working closely with Fitwel to provide feedback for its accreditation process adapted specifically to multi-let buildings.

-We hope that these efforts will help Fitwel grow and mean that the buildings which we certify are benchmarked against an even greater number of assets in a similar class, thereby increasing the value of the rating itself.
+We hope that these efforts will help Fitwel grow.
+Thus, it means the buildings which we certify earn benchmarking against an even greater number of assets in a similar class.
+Accordingly, increasing the value of the rating itself.

 One challenge we initially faced with the multi-let version of Fitwel was around the definition of ‘Regular Occupants’ on the Fitwel scorecard as originally it was designed only for single-let buildings or occupiers’ areas only.